urbanjost/M_starpac/README.md

  where

- y       is a standard normal psuedo-random number;
+ y       is a standard normal pseudo-random number;

  mu      is the desired mean (see section D, argument YMEAN); and